CrazyToz/dice-roller/websocket.md

 1. Server listen connections at */lobby/{username}/{color}*
 2. Clients are notified of each new user connection (see format bellow)
 3. Clients are notified of each new roll
-4. Clients are notified of each user disconnection
+4. Clients are notified of each user disconnection.
+Disconnection is different of a leave event, and could mean that a player refresh the page without leaving the app.
+5. Clients are notified when a player explicitely leave the app (leave button).

+# Notes

+When a player refresh the browser or close the tab, other clients will not immediatly remove player history, but wait some time and mark the player as disconnected.

 # Events format